kubernetes-retired/etcdadm/README.md

 ## Design

-Etcdadm is meant to simplify some of the more mundane steps of operating an etcd cluster.
-It will download a specific release, install the binary, configure a systemd service, and add/remove a cluster member.
-It is used today to operate etcd clusters in an environment with no IaaS APIs and no egress to the internet.
+The goal of etcdadm is to make it easy to operate an etcd cluster.
+It downloads a specific etcd release, installs the binary, configures a systemd service, generates certificates, calls the etcd API to add (or remove) a member, and verifies that the new member is healthy.

-It does not automate cluster operation.
-For example, if a member permanently fails, and the operator cannot invoke `etcdadm reset` on that machine, the operator must use the etcd API to delete the failed member from the list of members.
+Etcdadm must be run on the machine that is being added or removed.
+As a consequence, if a member permanently fails, and the operator cannot invoke `etcdadm reset` on that machine, the operator must use the etcd API to delete the failed member from the list of members.

-On the other hand, etcdadm could be used with a higher-level controller that reconciles cluster membership against some external source of truth (e.g. an IaaS API like AWS EC2).
-The controller would delegate all of the tasks local to the host (installation, configuration) to etcdadm.
+On its own, etcdadm does not automate cluster operation, but a cluster orchestrator can delegate all the above tasks to etcdadm.